-49. I was taken straight into SNR control office, and he was intimidating as well.
-His name was well we was a big man with a bald head.
+1 was taken straight into office, and he was intimidating as well.
+His name was well was a big man with a bald head.
 The way he spoke was quite brash.
 He came across as dead intimidating.
+His wife was a teacher at the school too.